thutyecology/thutyecology.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am currently a Postdoctoral Associate at the [Department of Global Development, Cornell University](https://cals.cornell.edu/global-development){:target="_blank"}.
 I obtained my Ph.D. in Ecology from the [Department of Earth System Science, Tsinghua University](https://www.dess.tsinghua.edu.cn/){:target="_blank"} in 2024 and my B.S. in Geographical Information Science from Sun Yat-sen University in 2019.
-My research interests focus on harnessing satellite remote sensing and computational approaches to monitor global environmental changes in support of sustainable development.
+My research interests focus on harnessing GIS, remote sensing, and computational approaches to monitor global environmental change and enhance our understanding of human–environment interactions.

 Research Interests
 ======
-* Land Cover/Land Use Monitoring
+* GeoAI and Remote Sensing
+* Human–Environment Interactions
+* Exposure, Equity, and Well-being
-* Climate Change & Agricultural Sustainability
+* Climate Hazard and Agricultural Sustainability
-* Environment, Development, and Justice

 Education Background